gauss-project/aurorafs/CODING.md

 ## Packages

-Go packages with the Bee project should have a single and well defined responsibility, clear exposed API and tests that cover expected behaviour.
+Go packages with the Aurorafs project should have a single and well defined responsibility, clear exposed API and tests that cover expected behaviour.
 To ensure better modularity of the codebase, every package should be treated as a library that provides a specific functionality and that can be used as a module in other applications.
 Every package should have a well written godoc page which should be used as the entry point for understanding the package's responsibility.
 The same as using any other third-party package.
 If the package godoc is not clear and requires looking at the code to understand behaviour that it provides, documentation should be improved.

 ## Concurrency